-- Revised each year, the UIL Prose and Poetry Interpretation Handbook is required reading for all coaches according to the C&CR discusses preparing and presenting literature in UIL interpretation events.
+- Revised each year, the UIL Prose and Poetry Interpretation Handbook is required reading for all coaches according to the C&CR and discusses preparing and presenting literature in UIL interpretation events.
 Chapters include ideas for finding literature, analyzing the test, cutting, weaving and preparing the manuscript and performing prose and poetry.
 Individual evaluation sheets, current contest categories, rules and a critical discussion on acceptable documentation also are included.
-Free download. - The C&CR requires prose and poetry coaches to review contents of the latest UIL Prose & Poetry Handbook for clarification of documentation requirements in these contests. - Current prose and poetry categories and documentation are discussed in the newly-revised handbook. - To order Prose & Poetry Interpretation Individual Evaluation Sheets (ballots), visit the online store. - Presented as a seminar, the "Essentials of Prose and Poetry Oral Interpretation" is a 50-minute "workshop" covering interpretive techniques.
-It provides technique pointers in such areas as selecting and cutting, use of face, use of body, use of eyes, use of voice and fine-tuning.
-The workshop provides specific rehearsal techniques to integrate the lesson elements and is available in video or DVD format from TUNE IN, PO Box 141727, Austin, TX 78714-1727, 800-488-6346, tunein@elizajan.com, www.tuneinnet.com.
+Free download. - The C&CR requires prose and poetry coaches to review contents of the latest UIL Prose & Poetry Handbook for clarification of documentation requirements - Current prose and poetry categories and documentation are in the newly-revised handbook. - To order Prose & Poetry Interpretation Individual Evaluation Sheets (ballots), visit the online store. - UIL SchoolTube provides instructional videos for prose and poetry.